senarvi/senarvi.github.io/_posts/2016-12-15-kaldi-lattices.md

 ```

 Now the output starts with two transitions that produce the `<eps>` token.
 It is
 a special token meaning that there is no word on this arc.
-The arc corresponds
+The arcs correspond
-to the silence at the beginning of the utterance:
+to the silence at the beginning of the utterance.
+The transition IDs on each arc
+correspond to the words:

 ```
 1-1417560